-The Veterinary Laboratory Association Quality Assurance Program® (VLA-QAP) is an external interlaboratory comparison program specially designed for veterinary laboratories and hospitals to provide a confidential means of comparing laboratory’s internal test results to those of peers in the veterinary laboratory field.
+The Veterinary Laboratory Association Quality Assurance Program® (VLA-QAP) is a global external proficiency testing program specifically designed for veterinary laboratories and hospitals that perform laboratory testing and require an external confidential means of comparing laboratory’s internal test results to those of peers in the veterinary laboratory field.
 The program offered by the Atlantic Veterinary College (AVC), offers:

 - Customized, professional reports that let participants know where they stand in relation to their peers.